SharePoint/sp-dev-docs/docs/general-development/programming-models-in-sharepoint.md

 ## Reusable components for SharePoint
 <a name="Reuse"> </a>

-The SharePoint 2013 platform and Visual Studio 2012 enable encapsulation and reuse of application elements, including elements created with code, script, and XML markup.
-For more information, see  [Build reusable components for SharePoint 2013](build-reusable-components-for-sharepoint.md).
+The SharePoint platform and Visual Studio 2012 enable encapsulation and reuse of application elements, including elements created with code, script, and XML markup.
+For more information, see  [Build reusable components for SharePoint](build-reusable-components-for-sharepoint.md).